-A disease found in tropical and subtropical areas of Africa and South America, yellow fever is a viral infection spread by mosquitoes; it can result in illness and even death.
+A disease found in tropical and subtropical areas of Africa and Central/South America, yellow fever is a viral infection spread by mosquitoes; it can result in illness and even death.
 The name “yellow fever” derives from a complication of the disease where the skin turns yellow - this is also known as jaundice.

 What are the symptoms?

 It can take several days before symptoms appear, usually within 3 to 6 days.
 The initial symptoms include sudden onset of fever, chills, severe headache, back pain, nausea, vomiting, fatigue and an overall feeling of weakness.
 While some people will get better after this stage, about 15% of those infected will enter the “toxic” stage which can lead to death in up to 20 -50% of those who develop the severe illness.
 Symptoms in this stage include high fever, visible bleeding, jaundice and kidney and liver failure; death is due to multi-organ failure.

 There are currently 42 countries where yellow fever has been declared a risk.
 Proof of vaccination for travel may be required if you are travelling to or from one of these countries, with many other countries also requiring vaccination for entry.

 Australia’s list of yellow fever declared countries* includes:

 Congo, Democratic Republic of the